Employing younger workers

 - Victimisation - unfair treat of an employee who has made or supported a complaint about age discrimination.

 When employing young workers under the age of 18, employers have the same responsibilities for their health and safety as they do for all workers.
 Many young workers will be unfamiliar with risks and the behaviours expected of them.
 They may need additional help and training to allow them to carry out their work without putting themselves and others at risk.
 This is why often age limits are in place on the use of some equipment and machinery such as fork lift trucks.

 New training: Managing Younger Workers - how to recruit, retain and support younger people in workplaces

 With increasing numbers of younger people entering employment our new course explains the law around younger workers and the challenges they face managing the transition from education to employment.
 We look at the different ways you can employ younger people, and the policies and procedures you can develop to help retain them once you've trained them.

-We have a courses running on the following dates:
+We have a course running on the following date: